Mokulito 5

 As with my previous endeavours, I commenced the process of sanding the plate.
 However, this time, I opted to omit the use of milk.
 To preserve the white of the paper, I carefully removed certain sections.
 Subsequently, I meticulously combined five drops of nitric acid with gum, applying this mixture to the plate.
 After allowing it to dry, I applied a second coat.

-Three weeks later, I successfully printed fifteen images, comprising both black and white photographs, as well as those featuring chine collie.
+Three weeks later, I successfully printed fifteen images, comprising both black and white lithographs , as well as those featuring chine collie.
 Notably, some of the images will undergo hand-colouring once dry.
 The prints exhibited satisfactory results, with a pleasing plate tone and an abundance of wood lines.

 Following printing, I proceeded to roll the plate in ink, allowing it to dry for a brief period, approximately a day.
 Subsequently, I coated the plate with just gum and left it to dry for about a week.
 While this duration is not strictly necessary, a complete drying within 24 hours would have sufficed.